asis2016/easy-password-manager/README.md

 - HTML/CSS, Bootstrap 5, and JavaScript

 ## Installation
-To install this project, follow the following instruction
+To install this project, follow these instructions:
 ```bash
 $ mkdir easy-password manager
 $ cd easy-password manager